 No free service shall be furnished by said system to any person, firm or corporation, public or private, or to any public agency or instrumentality.
+(Ord. passed 9-2-80) Penalty, see § 10.99

 § 50.54 RATES TO COVER SYSTEM-RELATED EXPENSES; REVISION.